tnahs/dotfiles/docs/python/03-create-a-project.md

 !!! note

-    Running `poetry shell` typicall actitvates the current virtual environment hoewever, if one does not exist `Poetry` it will create one.
+    Running `poetry shell` activates a virtual environment if one exists for the current project, otherwise, it creates one.

 Upgrade `pip` and `setuptools`.